Shooq-10/Active_Deception_Vaccine/README.md

 # Active_Deception_Vaccine
-# 💉 VAXBOX v4.0: Next-Gen Malware Vaccine & Cyber Deception Tool
+# 💉 VAXBOX : Malware Vaccine & Cyber Deception Tool

 VAXBOX is an advanced pro-active defense tool developed in Python for Linux (Kali Linux Cores).
 It implements **Cyber Deception** and **Hardware Gaslighting** to trick advanced malware into self-destruction by spoofing multi-layered sandbox environments and anti-analysis indicators (IoCs).